yananhub/flying-gradle-plugin/README.md

     // Token for Publisher API calls obtained from Sonatype official,
     // it should be Base64 encoded of "username:password".
     authToken = '<your token>'

+    // Whether the upload should be automatically published or not.
+    // Use `USER_MANAGED` if you wish to do this manually. publishingType.set(PublishingType.AUTOMATIC)
 }
 ```